This post may contain affiliate links. Read the full disclosure

 Comparison sites are a great way to get a benchmark price for your dates.
 You can add in your departure and arrival destinations and preferred dates and they will compare several different airlines for you.

 We always start our searches with comparison sites, because they are a perfect guide for getting approximate flight costs for your preferred dates.
 They also allow you to see a few days either side easily so you can check if there is a huge price difference.

 We like to keep our options open for cheaper deals because airline sales pop up all the time!
 But this will help you see if prices for your dates seem to be on the upward rise.

-Skyscanner is the best flight comparison website in our experiences and always my first point of call when I have flights to book.
+Skyscanner is the best flight comparison website in our experiences and is always my first point of call when I have flights to book.
 Be mindful they do not include every single available airline though.

 Here is a comparison of Skyscanner and Google Flights using the exact same flight search details: